akamalaldein/alx-low_level_programming/0x02-functions_nested_loops/README.md

 sign
 abs
-There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
+There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important I'm federal agent Jack Bauer, and today is the longest day of my life